 On my ride back to Decatur, I turned this over and over again in my mind.
 Clarkston had become something really special, but was it what the community that lived there before wanted?
 Is a place that never asked to become a refugee resettlement area (it’s illegal to restrict who can rent in U.S. cities) gentrifying if it changes back?
 Does a city have a right to invest in itself to raise its property values and increase its tax base?
 Rebecca and I tossed this around a bit via text.
 I need to think more about it.

 I don’t know if there is protected affordable housing in Clarkston that will move at the same pace as market forces, or any kind of real ongoing commitment to refugees (here’s the link about the 2040 Comprehensive Land Use Plan, which I’m currently reading).
 I do know there is a brand new global missionary training center in the little downtown area.
 There’s a new little astroturfed soccer field in the courtyard there (don’t get me going on that).
 For show?
 For real?
-The Global Spokes (for-profit) bike shop will be opening soon.
+The Global Spokes for-profit bike shop (but also with a nonprofit arm which has already provided hundreds of bike to refugees) will be opening soon.
 Also, IRC is building a facility on the front part of the land where the Jolly Avenue Garden is.

 Perhaps Clarkston will become a place for refugee services headquarters, rather than a headquarters for refugees.

 In the meantime, my crops are growing.
 And they are for sharing with people who are refugees.
 For as long as that is possible.